JuliaGtk/Gtk4.jl/docs/src/manual/textwidgets.md

 # Text Widgets

-There are two basic widgets available for rendering simple text.
-The one is for displaying non-editable text `GtkLabel` the other is for editable text `GtkEntry`.
+There are two basic widgets available for rendering simple text: `GtkLabel` is for displaying non-editable text and `GtkEntry` is for editable text.

-## Label
+## GtkLabel

-A `GtkLabel` is the most basic text widget that has already been used behind the scene in any previous example involving a `GtkButton`.
+A `GtkLabel` is the most basic text widget and has already been used behind the scenes in any previous example involving a `GtkButton`.
 A `GtkLabel` is constructed by calling
 ```julia
 label = GtkLabel("My text")